-A golden rule is to stay away from all store-bought cookies, chips, crackers, and other salty snacks.
+A golden rule is to stay away from cookies, chips, crackers, and other salty snacks.
 Processed junk is always packed with sodium.
 There are many cleaner alternatives for processed junk food.

 If you are used to having a lot of salt in your food, focusing on getting rid of all the junk food in your pantry will help.
 You may also switch to a light salt or try adding your favorite spices to your food to add flavor.
 Make sure to avoid making drastic changes to your dietary patterns as this may make your new health choices less sustainable.

-If you are a virtual health professional, we recommend you check out this link to know how you can bring your new and existing clients onboard a secure platform and help them stay fit, even when you are on the move.
+If you are a qualified health professional, we recommend you check out this link to know how you can bring your new and existing clients onboard a secure platform and help them stay fit, even when you are on the move.
 All you would need is your smartphone to enjoy the following capabilities at your fingertips:

 1. Live video Meetings